Try it free

 • 3-min read

-Response time analysis in Dynatrace helps users quickly identify the key contributors to slow service performance.
+Response time analysis in Dynatrace helps you quickly identify the key contributors to slow service performance.
 By analyzing outbound calls, database and queue interactions, and service internals, this feature provides a clear breakdown of where time is being spent.
 Additionally, it offers an infrastructure perspective, giving insights into key metrics for related infrastructure components.

 This analysis is designed to be used both reactively, to investigate specific performance issues, and proactively, to explore potential bottlenecks.
-Users can also compare different timeframes to understand how the response time for services and their endpoints has changed over time.
+You can also compare different timeframes to understand how the response time for services and their endpoints has changed over time.

 Key capabilities